-The accommodation on Farqhuar is being completely rebuilt and will be ready for the 2017 autumn fishing season.
-The previous guest house is being converted into a large communal area with a dining room and lounge bar.
-Guest accommodation will be in three separate duplex style chalets with 2 bedrooms /chalet.
-The bedrooms will be fully air conditioned with an ensuite bathroom.
-The previous open air dining area by the water’s edge is being completely rebuilt to allow guests to eat and relax outside when the conditions are appropriate.
+The accommodation on Farqhuar has been completely rebuilt and received its first anglers in October 2017.
+The previous guest house has been converted into a large communal area with a dining room and lounge bar.
+Guest accommodation is in three separate duplex style chalets with 2 bedrooms /chalet.
+The bedrooms are fully air conditioned with an ensuite bathroom.
+The previous open air dining area by the water’s edge has been completely rebuilt to allow guests to eat and relax outside when the conditions are appropriate.

 The lodge is equipped with 24 hour 220 volt electricity and has a constant supply of hot water.
 There is full housekeeping as well as a daily laundry service available.
 Meals are a mix of creole and international food.
 All mineral water and soft drinks are included in the price.
 The lodge has plenty of local beer for sale and there will be a basic selection of spirits and wine are also available for purchase.